theguly/iris-doc-src/docs/zqa.md

 ----------

 #### What is the password policy ?
 Can it be changed ?
-For now the password policy is hardcoded and cannot be changed.
+Before v1.4.5, the password policy is hardcoded and cannot be changed.
 It should be 12 characters minimum and contains a capital letter and a number.

 #### Can I change my profile picture ?